Circular Open Design.

-Exploring how circular economy and open-source knowledge sharing can help reduce waste in design.
+A group exhibition that set out to explore how Circular Economy principles and Open-Source knowledge sharing could help reduce waste in design.

 This exhibition is now closed.

 How might open-source knowledge sharing solve design's waste problem?

 Meet the designers sharing their processes.

 Seamstress & costume designer

 Artist & designer

 Concrete & terrazzo artist

 "I am very interested in nature and our natural environment.
 When you look at nature you see how all the different organisms have evolved and adapted to suit their environments.
 I like to think of design in a similar manner.
 If you look at your work as merely a rung on a ladder, slowly steering products in a certain direction, hopefully simplifying and improving them as we go.”